Tell Nebesha: Excavations by Petrie

-Archaeology
+The Egyptian Supreme Council of Antiquities also excavated there later on.
+Middle Kingdom and later burials were identified.
+Some Saite tombs were found in the 1985/6 season.

+Description

 The site consists of three areas: the temple site, the town, and the cemetery.

 A temple at the site, dedicated to the goddess Wadjet, the cobra goddess of Lower Egypt, may have been constructed during the Ramesside Period.
 Yet the evidence of inscriptions discovered at the site "clearly indicates that occupation begun in the 18th Dynasty".

 Wadjet was worshipped in the area as the 'Lady of Imet'.
 Later she was joined by Min and Horus to form a triad of deities.
 This was based on an Osiriac model identified elsewhere in Egypt.

 The enclosure contained two temples.
 A smaller one has been dated by foundation deposits naming King Ahmose II (Amasis) of 26th Dynasty.
 It seems to have been dedicated to the deity Min.
 The bigger temple was dedicated to Wadjet.

 Re-used monuments from the Middle Kingdom were also found.
 They may have been moved here from another location.

+Excavations in 2025

 In June 2025, British archaeologists unearthed the remains of the ancient city of Imet, a discovery announced by the Egyptian Ministry of Tourism and Antiquities.
 The excavation revealed remains of residential buildings, granaries, artifacts including a faience ushabti, a bronze sistrum with Hathor's head, and a Horus stela and animal shelters dating to the early or mid-4th century BCE.
 Imet, historically one of the residential centers in Lower Egypt during the New Kingdom and Late Period, was distinguished by a substantial temple dedicated to the goddess Wadjet.
 Evidence suggests this temple was reused during the reigns of King Ramses II and King Amasis II, attracting pilgrims and merchants, which accounts for the numerous associated houses and storage structures found.